aigeroni/Winnie_Bot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License, v3.0 - see the [LICENSE](LICENSE) file for details.
+In particular, if you incorporate Winnie's source code into another project, you must release the source code of that project.

 ## Acknowledgments